onepanelio/docs/docs/projects/delete.md

     Deleted projects cannot be restored.

 !!! note "Note"
-    If you have running Workspaces or Jobs, you have to stop them first before deleting project.
+    If you have running Workspaces or Jobs, you have to stop them first before deleting a project.

 To delete a Project: